Skip to main content

 Cost of Attendance

 SNU makes every effort to make PA education affordable and the cost of attendance transparent.
 It is the SNU PA program policy that the published tuition is the only cost to the student in terms of University charges for PA education.
-The SNU PA Program and University do not assess any fees associated with curriculum or attending PA school.
-Students may choose to opt-in to campus housing, a campus meal plan, or purchase technology from the University.
-These are costs separate from tuition.
+Please check back for updated information about the Cost of Attendance or email paadmissions@mail.snu.edu.

 Financial Aid